Kether Donohue: Early life

-Donohue grew up on the Lower East Side neighborhood of Manhattan, New York City, and went to a performing arts high school.
+Donohue grew up on the Lower East Side of Manhattan, New York City, and went to a performing arts high school.

 Donohue studied at the Anthony Meindl Acting Center.
 In 2008, she graduated from Fordham University where she was a communication and media studies major with a concentration in film.

 Career

-Donohue is known for the voices of Lily on Kappa Mikey, Kiki Benjamin on Mew Mew Power, Angela Rains on Yu-Gi-Oh!
-5D's, and Zoe and Chomp on Dinosaur King.
+Donohue is known for the voices of Lily on Kappa Mikey, Kiki Benjamin on Mew Mew Power and Zoe and Chomp on Dinosaur King.
 Donohue was also featured in the video for "Coder Girl" by Dale Chase.

 In January 2016, Donohue appeared in the role of Jan in the Fox presentation of Grease Live.

 She received a Critics' Choice Television Award nomination in December 2015 for Best Supporting Actress in a Comedy Series for her role in the FX/FXX series You're the Worst.

 Personal life

-Donohue's first name came from an angel name book, and means “Crown" in Hebrew.
+Donohue's first name came from an angel name book, and means “The Crown Angel” in Hebrew.